 CVS Pharmacy offers a mail-in program for customers to safely mail unwanted prescription and over-the-counter medication to a Texas facility for proper disposal.
 Controlled substances are excluded from the program.
 The postage-paid envelopes cost $3.99 each.
 More about CVS program

 for disposal of unwanted medication.

 Disposable Expanded Polystyrene (EPS) Food Container Ban

-A town-wide ban prohibiting food establishments and town facility users from dispensing prepared food in disposable food containers made from expanded polystyrene (commonly referred to as Styrofoam®) will take effect on January 1, 2014.
+Food establishments and town facility users are banned from dispensing prepared food in disposable food containers made from expanded polystyrene (commonly referred to as Styrofoam®) in the Town of Amherst as of January 1, 2014.
 More information.

 Take-Back Program for Discarded Electronics

 Consumers may now drop off TVs, Monitors, DVD players, audio and video cables, cell phones and other items at Best Buy (Hadley) free of charge, regardless of where the item was purchased.
 CRT TV screens can be as large as 32 inches and flat panels screens can be as large as 60 inches.
 This is a significant move toward manufacturers and retailers accepting end-of-life disposal responsibility (and costs) for the products from which they derive profits.
 Best Buy works only with certified third-party electronics recycling companies.
 More information

 Plastic bags cannot be placed in normal household recycling bins because they cause major litter problems and clog sorting machinery.
 The good news is that several area grocery stores serve as plastic bag recycling collection sites.
 Learn more about plastic bag recycling, including which types of bags are recyclable.